• /

 Therapeutic Ultrasound: Evidence-Based Relief

-One of our most effective tools for treating mastitis is therapeutic ultrasound.
+One of our most effective tools for mastitis treatment is therapeutic ultrasound.
 This non-invasive treatment uses high-frequency sound waves to penetrate deep into breast tissue.
-These sound waves cause gentle vibrations that:
+As a result, the gentle vibrations:

 🔹 Stimulate tissue healing